-Anyone can travel to the Yukon, but you need to follow public health measures while in the territory.
+Anyone can travel to the Yukon, but you need to follow public health measures while you're in the territory.

-If you're arriving in the Yukon from within Canada
+Arriving in the Yukon from within Canada

 You do not have to show proof of vaccination to enter the Yukon by road from within Canada.

-If you're arriving in the Yukon from outside of Canada
+Arriving in the Yukon from outside of Canada

-Practise the Safe 6 plus 1
+Practise the Safe 6

 Travelling through the Yukon to or from Alaska